Bowtie-free graphs have a Ramsey lift: The lift property

-The expansion property is a generalization of the ordering property~\cite{Nevsetvril1976a}.
-Structures that have both Ramsey and ordering property play important role in \cite{Kechris2005} where they are used to obtain universal minimal flows. \cite{The2013} give analogous results in the setting of Ramsey classes with the expansion property.
-To establish these results on class $\overline{\B}$ we show that lifts constructed in this paper have the expansion property.
+The lift property is a generalisation of the {\em ordering property}~\cite{Nevsetvril1976a}.
+Structures that have both Ramsey and ordering property play important role in \cite{Kechris2005} where they are used to obtain universal minimal flows. \cite{The2013} defines expansion property (which for the consistency we call here the lift property) and gives results analogous to~\cite{Kechris2005} in the setting of Ramsey classes with the lift property.
+To apply these results to the class $\overline{\B}$ we now have to show that lifts constructed in this paper have the lift property.

-\begin{thm} $\overline{\B}$ has the expansion property relative to $\B$. \end{thm} \begin{proof} This result follows in an analogy to \cite{Nevsetvril1976a} (where it is shown that the ordered edge Ramsey property implies ordering property).
-We only need to deal with additional unary and binary relations present in our lifts.
+\begin{thm} $\overline{\B}$ has the lift property relative to $\B$. \end{thm} \begin{proof} This result follows in an analogy to \cite{Nevsetvril1976a} (where it is shown that the ordered edge Ramsey property implies ordering property).
+Essentially we only need to deal with additional unary and binary relations present in our lifts.

-Fix a bowtie-free graph $\relsys{A}$.
-We will give explicit construction of $\relsys{B}$ needed by the expansion property.
-Consider all possible extensions of $\relsys{A}$ into a good bowtie-free graphs that are minimal in the sense that removing any non-empty set of vertices from the extension makes the graph either not good or not contain $\relsys{A}$.
-Now consider all admissible orderings (Definition~\ref{def:order}) of the extensions.
-Denote these ordered good graphs by $\relsys{A}_1,\relsys{A}_2,\ldots, \relsys{A}_N$.
+Fix a bowtie-free graph $\str{A}$.
+We will give explicit construction of $\str{B}$ needed for the lift property.
+Consider all possible extensions of $\str{A}$ into a good bowtie-free graphs that are minimal in the sense that removing any non-empty set of vertices from the extension makes the graph either not good or not containing $\str{A}$.
+(Clearly this is a finite set.)
+Now consider all admissible orderings (Definition~\ref{def:order}) of these extensions.
+Denote these ordered good bowtie-free graphs by $\str{A}_1,\str{A}_2,\ldots, \str{A}_N$.